 Produced by Lucasfilm and Lucasfilm Animation and taking place five years before Episode IV, this new series features an all-star voice cast, including Steve Blum, Vanessa Marshall, Tiya Sircar, Taylor Gray, David Oyelowo, Jason Isaacs and Freddie Prinze Jr.

-The series begins by focusing on Ezra Bridger, a reckless and wild 14-year-old who steals to survive.
+The show begins by focusing on Ezra Bridger, a reckless and wild 14-year-old who steals to survive.
 At the end of the movie, he discovers a connection with the Force.
 Kanan Jarrus portrays the Jedi authority figure, preferring to use his blaster instead of his lightsaber, in order to keep a lower profile.
 Zeb offers the muscles of the group, while Sabine is a mysterious Mandalorian soldier and Hera is the pilot and mother figure for the crew.
 The final member of the bunch is Chopper, who is a grumpy astromech droid.
 Not exactly sure why anyone would intentionally program a robot to have an attitude, but it’s clearly intended to provide the comic relief for the show.

 Every yin needs a yang, so that means this series needs some great antagonists.
-For some reason, the bad guys are always more interesting than the good in Star Wars lore, but they never get enough on-screen action.
+For some reason, the bad guys are always more interesting than the good in classic Star Wars lore, but they never get enough on-screen action.
 Sadly, Rebels continues this trend.
 Agent Kallus is a member of the Imperial Security Bureau, who seems to be tasked with hunting down the Rebel Scum who survived the Great Jedi Purge.
 By the end of the movie, the true evil of the series is revealed: The Inquisitor!
 Hopefully, he can overcome the bumbling efforts of the many Stormtroopers.

 After watching the extended pilot, it’s still way too early to judge the show, but sadly, these Rebels feel like a carbon copies of characters from The Clone Wars.
 Unfortunately, these episodes do not feel original (or necessary) to help further the Star Wars Universe mythology.
 It only feels like an excuse to bring back familiar faces (or in this case, voices).
 Appealing to original fans, there’s Wookies involved in the storyline and by the end of the movie, James Arnold Taylor makes a cameo appearance as Obi-Wan Kenobi, via hologram.
 In fact, I fully expect Ahsoka Tano to make an appearance before the Season 1 finale, in order to generate fan interest.